dustinmschroeder/dustinmschroeder.github.io/teaching/teaching_page.markdown

 ![Alt text](/images/lasa.jpg)

 I served a volunteer coach and mentor for the high school Science Olympiad team at the Liberal Arts and Science Academy in Austin, Texas.
 The students on the fifteen-person team competed in twenty-three events that span physics, chemistry, earth and space science, life science, technology, and inquiry into the nature of science.
 I helped facilitate the student leadership of the team and provided expertise and guidance on the earth science and engineering focused events.
-LASA was the team from the Southwest to finished in the Top Ten in the Nation for four years in a row.
+LASA was the team from the Southwest to finished in the top ten in the Nation for four years in a row.

 **Team Placement Nationally:**